ib-77/rop3/README.md

 Lightweight, composable primitives for building robust synchronous and concurrent processing pipelines in Go using the Railway Oriented Programming pattern.

-This library centers around a typed `Result[T]` that carries either a value or an error (and supports cancellations), plus small, testable building blocks to compose steps in single-value flows (`solo`), channel-based/concurrent flows (`mass`), and ergonomic helpers (`lite`).

 ## Overview

 Railway Oriented Programming is a functional programming pattern for handling errors in a clean and composable way.
 This Go library implements ROP principles using generics, allowing you to build robust error handling pipelines.

-## Core Concepts

-Railway Oriented Programming visualizes program flow as a railway track:

-- Success Track: When operations succeed, they continue along the main track.
-- Failure Track: When operations fail, they switch to a parallel error track.

 ### Install